coledprice/capstone/README.md

 # Freshwater-Fishes-of-North-Carolina

--This app allows a user to login and indentify a freswater fish they caught in North Carolina.
+-This app allows a user to login and indentify a freshwater fish they caught in North Carolina.
 It allows the user to log a fish they caught with attributes: Date, Quantity, Image, and Comment.

-Things you may want to cover:

-* Ruby version
+## Ruby version: version 3.1.2

 * System dependencies